 The Arthur L. Carter Journalism Institute cannot post or approve unpaid internships with individuals for academic credit.
 Internships must take place within a newsroom setting for a media organization whose paid editorial/production staffing is determined by the Institute to be sufficient for a supervised training opportunity.
 Credit internships with start-ups can be considered if they meet staffing criteria and have content available for evaluation.

 The Arthur L. Carter Journalism Institute does not approve of interns taking meals, event tickets or other gifts in exchange for positive reviews or pieces.
 Interns should be working on editorial content that is not part of marketing, sales or public relations.
 Interns should not be asked to misrepresent themselves in order to gain information, or to plagiarize or write pieces that appear entirely under someone else’s byline.
 The Institute reserves the right to evaluate ethical practices of each employer and terminate internships if ethics concerns are not addressed.

 Students who have completed most of their journalism coursework may do internships for credit through the Arthur L. Carter Journalism Institute.
 The institute gives credit for editorial internships only—no PR, advertising or marketing jobs.
-Credit interns must work at least 10 hours a week (no more than 20 hours per week in the spring or fall).
-Their internships be timed to coincide closely with our fall, spring or summer semesters.
+Credit interns must work at least 10 hours a week (no more than two days per week in the spring or fall).
+Their internships should be timed to coincide closely with our fall, spring or summer semesters.
 Students send reports to the director of Career Services, and they also write an internship review for future interns to read.
-Toward the end of the semester the employer receives an evaluation form to assess the credit intern's performance—that's the only paperwork we'll ask of you.
+Toward the end of the semester the employer receives an evaluation form to assess the credit intern’s performance—that’s the only paperwork we’ll ask of you.
 We will send employers a credit letter if a student registers with us for academic credit.
 These will come from our office, not from students.